Adyen/adyen-react-native/docs/Configuration.md

 - **merchantName** - The merchant name.
 This value will be used to generate a single *PKPaymentSummaryItem* if `summaryItems` is not provided.
 - **allowOnboarding** - The flag to toggle onboarding.
 If `true`, allow the shopper to add cards to the Apple Pay if non exists yet.
 If `false`, Apple Pay is disabled when the shopper doesn’t have supported cards on Apple Pay wallet.
 Default is `false`.
 - **summaryItems** - An array of [payment summary item](https://developer.apple.com/documentation/passkit/pkpaymentrequest/1619231-paymentsummaryitems) objects that summarize the amount of the payment.
 The last element of this array must contain the same value as `amount` on the Checkout `\payments` API request. **WARNING**: Adyen uses integer minor units, whereas Apple uses `NSDecimalNumber`.
+- **requiredShippingContactFields** - A list of fields that you need for a shipping contact in order to process the transaction.
+The list is empty by default.
+- **requiredBillingContactFields** - A list of fields that you need for a billing contact in order to process the transaction.
+The list is empty by default.
+- **billingContact** - Billing contact information for the user.
+Coresponds to [ApplePayPaymentContact](https://developer.apple.com/documentation/apple_pay_on_the_web/applepaypaymentcontact)

 ### GooglePay component